-In the United States, a move to standardise network equipment terminology arose from an FCC mandate on customer service assurance.
+In the USA, a move to standardise network equipment terminology arose from an FCC mandate on customer service assurance.
 Adopting a universal language was a good way to ensure that networks could always successfully interconnect.
-To further pave the way, iconectiv® TruOps Common Language® was developed.
-Adopted by major Service Providers in the United States, it helps eliminate ambiguity of terminology, and enables efficient network interconnections, and also serves other operational and business needs.
+To further smooth the way, iconectiv® developed its TruOps Common Language® solution - now adopted by all the major US carriers - which not only helped eliminate ambiguity of terminology and enable efficient network interconnections, it also served other operational and business needs.

-The Common Language solution works by providing a series of unique codes that identify and describe various elements of the network and also support interworking between different networks.
+The Common Language solution works by providing a series of unique codes from iconectiv that identify and describe various elements of the network and also support interworking between different networks.
 The codes cover the equipment itself, the location where it is installed, and operational information about connections and the ordering of services on the network.
-The Common Language codes associated with the equipment and its location can be particularly valuable for efficient and accurate asset management.
+The iconectiv Common Language codes associated with the equipment and its location can be particularly valuable for efficient and accurate asset management.